koka-lang/koka/support/vscode/README.md

 This contains the sources for building the VS code extension (VSIX).

-To build the extension first install nodejs/npm:
+To build the extension first install nodejs/npm, then:

 > cd support/vscode/koka.language-koka
 > npm run build
 > npm run package

 and install the resulting `.vsix` extension either by right-clicking in VS code and select `install extension`, or run:

 > code --install-extension language-koka-<version>.vsix